 - Market sizing/estimation

 You will need a strong understanding of these fundamentals, so be sure to meticulously study each one.
-To help you prepare, check out our list of 130 product manager technical interview questions from real tech companies.
+To help you prepare, check out our list of product manager interview questions from top tech companies.

 6. Prepare questions for your interviewers